marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 [^4]: Birthday example is inspired by [Birthday Greetings Kata](http://matteo.vaccari.name/blog/archives/154).
 [^5]: Alternatively, you can use a nested [Functional Interface](https://kotlinlang.org/docs/fun-interfaces.html) instead of a [high-order function](https://kotlinlang.org/docs/lambdas.html).
 That is useful when you need distinguished types, such as when using libraries such as [Dagger](https://dagger.dev/) or [Koin](https://insert-koin.io/).
 [^6]: I know the example is a too simple, there isn't much to test.
 But I hope you get the point.
+[^7]: `BirthdayViewModel` is the system, `findEmployeeNamesBornToday` is a port, and `createFindEmployeeNamesBornToday` creates the adapter.
+Mastering Ports & Adapters is a powerful skill which can be applied to *any level of abstraction* (functions, classes, or entire modules!) as you see fit.